‘Young And The Restless’ Spoilers: Abby Finds Out About Zack’s Secret Life, Will He Hurt Abby Next?

 — CBS Daytime (@CBSDaytime) November 10, 2017

 In a state of confusion, Abby asks why he didn’t confront Crystal and Tessa at the party if what they said was untrue.
-Young and the Restless spoilers tease Abby points out that Scott wouldn’t accuse him unless he had proof.
+Young and the Restless spoilers tease that Abby points out that Scott wouldn’t accuse him unless he had proof.
 When Abby refuses to believe him, he changes his personality.

 Young and the Restless spoilers state that Abby begs him to let her go, but Zack refuses.
 Since she knows what the DesignDating app is about, she could tell her dad and ruin his company.
 Abby sits in the car seat, feeling sick to her stomach about all the innocent girls that have been used because of this app.